cesarvr/blog/content/post/self-deploy.md

 <!--more-->

-This is how deploying applications into the cloud should be instead of copy/pasting/modifying configuration files or issuing cryptic commands, it should be as simple as it is running a process in our laptop.
-So after watching the talk I started to think on how to achieve this with one of my favorite programming language Javascript/Node.JS.
+This is how deploying applications into the cloud should be instead of copy/pasting configuration files or issuing cryptic commands, we should aim to be as simple as running a process in our local computer.
+So after watching the talk I started to think on how I can achieve this, how I can make a process deploy itself and how to do it using my favorite programming language Javascript/Node.JS.

-So after a few days of hacking with Kubernetes/OpenShift REST API, I wrote a small module that when imported ( or required) in a Node.JS application it extends its runtime capabilities allowing it to run in OpenShift (at the moment) by just adding a flag ``--cloud``.
+After a few days of hacking with Kubernetes/OpenShift REST API, I finally end up writing a small module that when imported ( or required) in a Node.JS application it extends its runtime capabilities allowing it to run in a OpenShift cluster (at the moment) by just adding a flag ``--cloud``.
 From the point of view of a non-expert it will looks like OpenShift is just another global JavaScript interpreter.

 ## Hello World